Pwd9000-ML/blog-devto/posts/Devops-Terraform-Git-Ssh/Devops-Terraform-Git-Ssh.md

 ## Step 2 - Prepare Azure Devops

+1. Copy the private key file created in the previous step (id_rsa) into azure **pipelines -> Library -> Secure files**.
+The file can be renamed to make it more friendly to use later on in the [Install SSH Key](https://github.com/MicrosoftDocs/azure-devops-docs/blob/master/docs/pipelines/tasks/utility/install-ssh-key.md) devops task.
+2. Under the **user settings** in Azure Devops go to SSH public keys and select **Add**.
+3. Give a description and add the contents of the file created (id_rsa.pub).

+## Step 3 - Using Install SSH Key devops task in a pipeline

+If you are using an Azure DevOps pipeline to execute terraform from a Devops agent and that terraform code is referencing an Azure Devops git Repo, we can now make use of the [Install SSH Key](https://github.com/MicrosoftDocs/azure-devops-docs/blob/master/docs/pipelines/tasks/utility/install-ssh-key.md) devops task to install the SSH key onto the DevOps agent that will be running executing the terraform code that is referencing the Azure Devops repo as a source.

+We will create a few variables next.
+These variables can either be created inside of a [variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#use-a-variable-group) or a [keyvault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) and accessed using the [Azure key vault task](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops) in our devops pipeline.

+1. Create a variable in azure devops pipeline `git_ssh_pub` and add the content of file (id_rsa.pub).
+This can also be stored as a secret instead in Azure key vault and accessed via the **_azure key vault_** [devops task](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops).
+2. Create a variable in azure devops pipeline `git_ssh_known_hosts` and add the content of file (known_hosts) created above with `ssh-keyscan`.
+This can also be stored as a secret instead in Azure key vault and accessed via the **_azure key vault_** [devops task](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops).
 3. (Optional) If a passphrase was used in the generation of the ssh key pair in step one, you can create a variable in the azure devops pipeline `git_ssh_pass` and add the secret value.
 This can also be stored as a secret instead in Azure key vault and accessed via the **_azure key vault_** [devops task](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops).
 4. Create the [Install SSH Key](https://github.com/MicrosoftDocs/azure-devops-docs/blob/master/docs/pipelines/tasks/utility/install-ssh-key.md) devops task and use the following parameters: